KowalikJakub/OnlineShoppersIntentionAnalysis/README.md

 ## tl;dr

 An analysis of some E-Commerce data, for a school project.
-Nothing fancy just a grid-searched, cross-validated decision tree and KNN (project requirements).
+Nothing fancy just a grid-searched, cross-validated fully-connected neural network, decision tree and KNN.

 Used data was obtained from the [UCI Machine Learning RepositorySource](https://archive.ics.uci.edu/ml/datasets/Online+Shoppers+Purchasing+Intention+Dataset?fbclid=IwAR2YC4nVShJIQQ5XFEvJjhc1vRbeQVRkpRU55CMDYx9339-xoLehX3IqvCU).
 Which consists of ~12k observations and 18 variables.
 Some variables are behavioral data and the rest is declarative-ish.